 What’s your preferred learning style?
 Perhaps you prefer to read materials and take your own notes?
 Perhaps you learn best from video?
 Or do you find knowledge sticks better once you’ve had a chance to put it into practice and have a go yourself?
 Everyone has preferences about how they feel they learn best, and your own experience will help you identify that for yourself.

 It’s also important to recognize that different topics benefit from being taught in different ways.
-While you might learn leadership theory by reading about it, working through earned value management formulas is going to stick better if you practice the calculations yourself.
+While you might learn leadership theory by reading about it or project management leadership training, working through earned value management formulas is going to stick better if you practice the calculations yourself.

 There is no right or wrong way to learn, so test out a few methods and see which one feels right to you.
 You’ll soon identify what feels easy and natural - and you might be surprised!